codenapsis/rag-project/README.md

 ### Prerequisites
 Before you begin, ensure you have the following installed:
-- Python 3.9 or higher (optimized for Python 3.12)
+- Python 3.12.9 (the last available version)
 - pip (Python package manager)
 - Internet access (for downloading models and dependencies)